geoph9/hass-gshell-extension/README.md

 **Note:** Ubuntu 21.04 will not ship with `Gnome 40` and so you will still need to use the `Gnome 3.38` version.
 For installation instructions check the example in the [Installing from Release](#installing-from-release) subsection.

+### Installing from Gnome Extensions

+The extension is also available at the [Gnome Extensions](https://extensions.gnome.org/extension/4170/home-assistant-extension/) website with the name *Home Assistant Extension*.
+But, I am not very used to how things work there and so some changes may not be uploaded immediately on Gnome Extensions.
+So, if you plan to use this extension, I advise you to follow the instructions here and [install from the releases page](#installing-from-releases).

 ### Gnome Version